PhinaG/MobizAssessment/README.txt

 Employee Management Web Portal
-Welcome to the Employee Management Web Portal.
-This guide will walk you through setting up and running the project locally.
+This guide will take you through setting up and running the project locally.

 1. Prerequisites
-Before you begin, ensure you have the following installed on your system:
+Ensure you have the following installed on your system:

 Node.js
 npm (comes with Node.js)